CalculatorMiluim/Calculator-Miluim/README.md

 ## Adding a New Benefit

 To add a new benefit, you should first decide which type of benefit it is.
 Then, create a new object that inherits from the specific benefit type and implement its logic (there are plenty of examples in the benefits package).
-The last step is to add its import in `benefits_calculator.import_all_grants()` so the calculator will be aware of it.
+The last step is to add its import in `benefits_calculator.import_all_benefits()` so the calculator will be aware of it.

 ## Installation